wibricksolutions/android-demo/README.md

 # Wibrick SDK Demo

-Simple demo that demonstrate how you could implement the Wibrick Framework to your application
+Simple demo that demonstrate how you could implement the Wibrick SDK to your application

 ## Getting Started